tksh164/AzureUtil-PowerShellModule/README.md

 ---------------|-------------------
 IPAddress      | Specify the public IP address you want to check.
 XmlFilePath    | Specify the file path of Azure datacenter IP address range XML file.
 This parameter is optional.
 The latest XML file is can download from [here](https://www.microsoft.com/en-us/download/details.aspx?id=41653).
+IgnoreCache    | If you specify this switch parameter, the cached IP range data will not be used and the latest IP range XML will always be downloaded.
+By default, this cmdlet is cache the downloaded IP range XML.
+This parameter is ignored if this parameter and the XmlFilePath parameter are specified at the same time.

 ### Examples